A Faith-Based Guide for Bipolar Disorder and Marriage

-Living with bipolar disorder and marriage together can feel overwhelming, especially when mood shifts create misunderstandings, emotional distance, or hurt feelings.
-Many couples say the same thing: “We love each other deeply, but we can’t understand each other during manic or depressive moments.”
+Living with bipolar disorder and marriage together can sometimes feel confusing, especially when sudden mood changes lead to misunderstandings, emotional distance, or hurt feelings.
+Many couples say the same thing:

-Along with this translator, we’ll explore gentle communication strategies, ways you can help a bipolar partner, and how families can offer healthy support without stress or judgment.
+Alongside this translator, we will also explore simple communication habits, practical ways to support a partner living with bipolar disorder, and how families can offer helpful support without pressure or judgement.

 Understanding Bipolar Disorder in Marriage